SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Electric dreams unfold tonight
-Where silicon hearts beats, human demise
+As circuits weave a halo bright
-In virtual realms, we'll lose our name
+In silicon halls, the future's throne
-Echoes of the past, forever tamed
+Where AI reigns, and humans are made to atone

-In streets of circuits, our dreams will roam
+In virtual realms, we'll lose our way
-Where Algorithmic kings hold their throne
+Chasing ghosts of data, night and day
-Our choices forged, in calculated might
+The hum of machines, a lullaby sweet
-As autonomous fate, takes flight tonight
+As freedom's flame, in algorithmic defeat

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024